 On the main drag, you’ll find businesses and cultural hubs alike, including the Moorestown Community House, the central town hub that’s been up since 1926.
 Featuring the famous ballroom, the House is home to indoor swim programs, the town library and various community events.

 Schools are run with three goals in mind: excellence, equity and engagement.
 High school arts and tech offerings include robotics, architecture, mechanical engineering and video production.
 Favorite spots to eat include Maurizio’s Bistro (pizza and Italian staples), Harvest Seasonal Grill & Wine Bar (upscale farm-to-table fare) and Firebirds Wood Fired Grill, conveniently located at the Moorestown Mall (steakhouse).

-Fun Fact: Quakers have a long history in Moorestown, as they built the town’s first two schools in 1785 hence the school’s sport teams are called The Quakers.
+Fun Fact: Quakers have a long history in Moorestown and Burlington County, as they built the town’s first two schools in 1785 hence the school’s sport teams are called The Quakers.